Skip to main content

 A reviewer for The HRT Index must hold an active US licence in a relevant clinical discipline and have demonstrable expertise in the subject of the page.
 For HRT-specific content, that means one of the following:

-- A physician (MD or DO) holding the NCMP (Certified Menopause Practitioner) credential from the Menopause Society, with active practice in menopause management.
+• A physician (MD or DO) holding The Menopause Society Certified Practitioner (MSCP) credential, with active practice or documented expertise in menopause management.

-- A nurse practitioner or physician assistant with active women's health practice, with preference for those holding the NCMP credential or equivalent.
+• A nurse practitioner or physician assistant with active women's health practice, with preference for those holding the MSCP credential or equivalent.

 A reviewer's discipline must match the content.
 A clinician reviews subject matter inside her area of competence; she does not sign off on subject matter outside it.